 Description of how sequestration was calculated

-We assumed no sequestration.
-We own some land on which ecosystems are recovering, but we have not attempted to estimate a quantity for carbon dioxide sequestration.
+No sequestration assumed.
+We own some land on which ecosystems are recovering but we have not attempted to estimate a quantity of carbon dioxide sequestration.

 |Carbon storage due to composting||0.0 metric tons of CO2e|

 |Gross square feet of building space||774,924.0 sq ft|

 |Net assignable square feet of laboratory space||21,000.0 sq ft|